 - Student must complete the Edwards-Knox Student Parking Registration & Contract form and turn in to the Main Office for approval. - Student MUST ride alone.
 Exceptions to this rule require written permission from parent(s) or guardian(s) from both the driver's parent(s) and the rider's parent(s). - Student is REQUIRED TO BE ON TIME for all classes, including homeroom.
 If a student with parking privileges has three unexcused tardies to school, he/she will lose parking privileges for two weeks.
 A second violation of rule #3 will result in a 10 week suspension of parking privileges. - Student must adhere to safe driving procedures.
-(Observing speed limits, no screeching tires, etc.) - Student must not leave parking lot while buses are loading (red lights on) unless directed to do so by an adult staff member. - Students who fail to follow parking/driving regulations (i.e. speed limit) may have their driving privilege taken away.
+(Observing speed limits, no screeching tires, etc.) - Students who fail to follow parking/driving regulations (i.e. speed limit) may have their driving privilege taken away.